 When an employer schedules working hours for their employees, they almost always have overtime in mind.
 If a company does not allow overtime, it must be careful about how many hours they schedule for employees.
 Sometimes, employers may even change a schedule mid-week to avoid unwanted overtime.

 For example, suppose you were scheduled to work five shifts of eight hours during the week but ended up working four shifts of ten hours because things were busy.
-In that case, your employer may say you don’t have to come into work for that fifth shift.
+In that case, your employer may say you don’t have to come to work for that fifth shift.
 Some people might find it nice to get a surprise day off after working longer hours, or some people may view it as being cheated out of extra money.
 Depending on how you look at it, impromptu schedule changes can be either a pro or a con of overtime.

 Can Overtime Money Affect my Tax Bracket?